Azure/aaz-dev-tools/docs/pages/usage/setup_and_run.md

 ```

 ### python-levenshtein installation issues
-- For windows users, dependency python-levenshtein installation might run into trouble. developers might need to download [.whl](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-levenshtein) file and install it manually (reference to [link](https://stackoverflow.com/questions/37676623/cant-install-levenshtein-distance-package-on-windows-python-3-5/46414982))
+- For Windows users, dependency python-levenshtein installation might run into trouble. developers might need to download [.whl](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-levenshtein) file and install it manually (reference to [link](https://stackoverflow.com/questions/37676623/cant-install-levenshtein-distance-package-on-windows-python-3-5/46414982))

 ## Code repos setup

 ### Fork and clone repos

-`aaz-dev-tools` relies on the following repos, Please `Fork` these repos in your github account and `Clone` them in your local disk.
-After clone you can add `upstream` for every repos in your local clone by using `git remote add upstream`.
+`aaz-dev-tools` relies on the following repos, Please `Fork` these repos in your GitHub account and `Clone` them in your local disk.
+After clone, you can add `upstream` for every repo in your local clone by using `git remote add upstream`.

    - Azure CLI code repos:
      - [Azure CLI](https://github.com/Azure/azure-cli): Before start to the development task, you should always sync the code in the `dev` branch of `upstream`(Azure/Azure-cli).
-If your commands will generated to azure-cli repo, you should checkout a new branch with `feature-` prefix.
+If your commands will be generated to azure-cli repo, you should checkout a new branch with `feature-` prefix.

-     - [Azure CLI Extension](https://github.com/Azure/azure-cli-extensions): If your commands will generated to azure-cli-extension repo, you should sync the code in the `main` branch of `upstream`(Azure/Azure-cli-extensions), and checkout a new branch with `feature-` prefix.
+     - [Azure CLI Extension](https://github.com/Azure/azure-cli-extensions): If your commands will be generated to azure-cli-extension repo, you should sync the code in the `main` branch of `upstream`(Azure/Azure-cli-extensions), and checkout a new branch with `feature-` prefix.

    - AAZ command models repo:
      - [AAZ](https://github.com/Azure/aaz): This repo is used to upload the command models generated.
 Before start to the development task, you should always sync the change in the `main` branch of `upstream`, and checkout a new branch with `feature-` prefix.